canonical/ubuntu-pro-client/README.md

 ## Building

-The packaging for the UA client package (ubuntu-advantage-tools) is in-tree, so you can build the package the way you would normally build a Debian package:
+The packaging for the UA client packages (ubuntu-advantage-tools/ubuntu-advantage-pro) is in-tree, so you can build the package the way you would normally build a Debian package: